seud0nym/tch-gui-unhide/utilities/README.md

                     it defaults to root.
  -v               Show the reset script after it has been written.
+ -y               Bypass confirmation prompt (answers 'y') --no-forwards    Bypass restore of port forwards (ignored unless -i is
+                    specified).
+ --no-leases      Bypass restore of static leases (ignored unless -i is
+                    specified).
+ --no-ula         Bypass restore of the IPv6 ULA and LAN prefix size (ignored
+                    unless -i is specified).
- -y               Bypass confirmation prompt (answers 'y') --save-defaults  Saves the command line options (except filename/-s/-y) as defaults.
+ --save-defaults  Saves the command line options (except filename/-s/-y) as
+                    defaults.
                     When specified, NO changes are applied to the device.
  --no-defaults    Ignores any saved defaults for this execution.
+                    --no-defaults must be the FIRST option specified.
  -U               Download the latest version of the script from GitHub.
                     Do NOT specify any other parameters or options if doing a version upgrade.
  ```
  The following options are only applicable to firmware versions 17.2, 18.1.c and 20.3.c:
  ```